 configuration

-The desktop client (or web client), the Oberon RMI server, the Application Server and the database may be physically located on different machines.
+The desktop client (or web client), the OBEROn RMI server, the Application Server and the database may be physically located on different machines.

 Description Samples